DouglasTitze/DouglasTitze.github.io/_posts/2023-06-14-linked-list-cycle.md

 2 minutes

 **Time Complexity**
-O(n) - ALthough unknown, the entire list is iterated through until the cycle is found.
+O(n) - Although unknown, the entire list is iterated through until the cycle is found.
 If there is no cycle, the list is iterated through once, resulting in the O(n) time complexity.

 **Space Complexity**
 O(1) - The number of variables created is independent of n, resulting in the O(1) space complexity.